TonciZ/binance-fiat-deposit-history/README.md

 4. Copy your API Key and Secret

 ### Step 6: Run the App

+**Option A: Using Python command (All platforms)**
 ```bash
 # Start the application
 python main.py
 ```

+**Option B: Using run.bat (Windows only - Even Easier!)**
+- Double-click the `run.bat` file in the project folder
+- The batch file will:
+  - Check if Python is installed
+  - Install missing dependencies automatically
+  - Launch the application
+  - Keep the window open if there are any errors

+*The run.bat file is perfect for Windows users who want a one-click solution!*

 ### Step 7: Configure & Use
 1. Enter your API keys in the settings dialog that appears